 - The characters playing a tabletop game during the opening cinematic of "Catch a Ride" is a direct reference to Laura Bailey's love of Dungeons & Dragons, as well as giving Rhys fancy Hyperion socks in "Atlas Mugged", as Troy Baker is a sock collector.

-- Adored by the Network: Gearbox loves this game as much as everyone else, and it almost always receives equal billing to the other games.
+- Adored by the Network: As opposed to Telltale, Gearbox loves this game as much as everyone else, and it almost always receives equal billing to the other games.
 So much that it was confirmed entirely canon with the Commander Lilith DLC for Borderlands 2 and Borderlands 3 integrating its story, and several characters even making the jump to the main series completely.
+The dev team also commented that Gearbox was more than happy to let them kill off long-standing characters or write big events that would shape Borderlands lore without resistance.

 - Casting Gag: Once again, Telltale veteran Roger L. Jackson is the voice of an unseen and apparently malicious party known only as The Stranger.